GoldScorpion69/LBS/README.md

 ## Quick Light

 The brighter the better.
-Set _Brightness_ to _Wide_ and the hotkey to your preference, I like to have things on the Numpad so I always set it to Numpad 1.
+Set _Brightness_ to your preference and the hotkey to your preference, I like to have things on the Numpad so I always set it to Numpad 1.
+If you turned on superdark nights and want to punish yourself to find torches have at it, I'm not stopping you, just don't set a hotkey here.

 ## Sacrosant Vampires